 You cannot visit glacier ice caves without a tour guide.
 Doing so is incredibly dangerous and you could end up getting yourselves and those rescuing you killed/injured.
 Please visit with a tour guide, who are locals that have extensive knowledge of how the caves form and how to access them safely.
 The caves change daily, so even if you visited one day with a tour guide when you visit the next day you may find yourself lost, or possibly fall into a hole.

 There’s a few Glacier ice cave tours available that leave from different towns in Iceland.
 If you’re staying in Vik you could book a Katla Ice Cave and glacier walk tour that departs from Vik.
-You can also take a tour to Katla and the south coast of Iceland which departs from Reykavik.
+You can also take a tour to Katla and the south coast of Iceland which departs from Reyjkavik.

-If you’d like to visit the Langjokull Ice Cave, you can book a walking tour that leaves Reykavik or from Husafell.
+If you’d like to visit the Langjokull Ice Cave, you can book a walking tour that leaves Reyjkavik or from Husafell.
 You can also book northern lights and ice cave tour that leaves Husafell, and get to see both in one day.

-Ice caves on the other hand are caves which aren’t made of ice, but ones that contain ice all year.
+Ice caves on the other hand are caves that aren’t made of ice, but that contain ice all year.
 There are a few of these available to visit, and some of them are made from lava so you may see these referred to as lava caves when booking tours.
 One of the most popular ones is Viðgelmir Lava Cave, which is accessible all year round.
 So if you want to see a glacier ice cave as well as an ice cave, March is a great time to visit.

 Watch The Northern Lights

 Although winter is almost over, March is still a great time to visit the Northern Lights.
-The nights are still dark enough, and long enough to give you a chance to spot the beautiful northern lights aurora borealis and capture stunning aurora photos.
+The nights are still dark enough, and long enough to give you a chance to spot the beautiful northern lights of aurora borealis and capture stunning aurora photos.

 During my road trip around Iceland in March, I saw the Northern Lights 5 times!
 3 times the aurora was beautiful and I was able to watch as the green lights moved across the sky.
 The last 2 times were when I was doing a long drive and couldn’t find anywhere safe to park.
 The first time, I was staying at Guesthouse Fludir – about 1 hour from Thingvellir National Park.
 At the time, I was trying to sleep when I heard shouting outside.
 When I went out to see what the commotion was about, I saw the northern lights for the first time.
 They kept appearing for about 2 hours before they faded.